sjpeterson/typical/README.md

         fmt.Printf("The value of %v is %v", key val)
     }

-Maybe co-locates the two variables, and hides them to protects against accidental misuse.
+Maybe co-locates the two variables and hides them in order to protect against accidental misuse.
 It also helps with readability.
 Developers are often tempted to take the shortcut and use the zero value as a stand-in for no value.
 This is fine in some cases where the zero value has no meaning, but obviously not fine